 UBC Health works under the auspices of the Office of the Vice-President, Health.
-We enhance and enable interprofessional and collaborative health education and research to train people, develop knowledge, and shape policy, seeking to address inequities and improve the systems that produce health.
-The Office of the Vice-President.
-Health advances these aims by promoting and facilitating equitable collaborations across disciplines and faculties at UBC's Vancouver and Okanagan campuses, as well as with communities, institutions, and government organizations across British Columbia.
+We enable and enhance interprofessional and collaborative health education and research to train people, develop knowledge, and shape policy, seeking to address inequities and improve the systems that produce health.
+The Office of the Vice-President, Health advances these aims by promoting and facilitating equitable collaborations across disciplines and faculties at UBC's Vancouver and Okanagan campuses, as well as with communities, institutions, and government organizations around the province.